Richard Wassersug: Biography

 Wassersug received his Bachelor of Arts from Tufts University in geology and biology in 1967 and his PhD from the University of Chicago in Evolutionary Biology in 1973.
 He became a professor in the Dalhousie University’s Department of Anatomy and Neurobiology in 1986 and Honorary Associate Professor in Dalhousie University’s School of Physiotherapy in 1989.
 In 2010 he was an honorary visiting professor at the Australian Research Centre in Sex, Health and Society, at La Trobe University.

 Wassersug is an outspoken communicator of scientific ideas, having served on CBC Radio’s Maritime Noon Science Panel and as a columnist on The Canadian Discovery Channel's Daily Planet (TV series).

 Research

 The majority of his scientific career has been spent studying the functional morphology and behavior of anuran larvae.
 He has published over 150 peer-reviewed papers on these animals.
 Wassersug’s more recent work focuses on prostate cancer and the psychology of androgen deprivation.
+His book Androgen Deprivation Therapy: an essential guide for prostate cancer patients and their loved ones (Demos Health) has been through three editions (2014, 2021, 2023).

 Wassersug has received funding for his research from the Natural Sciences and Engineering Research Council, the Canadian Institutes of Health Research, Prostate Cancer Canada, the Prostate Cancer Foundation of British Columbia, Nova Scotia Health Research Foundation, the Canadian Space Agency, Parks Canada, and the Dalhousie Medical Research Foundation.